apim-haufe-io/wicked.node-sdk/README.md

 * Does the given client (with the given `client_id`) have an active subscription to the given `api_id`?
 * Are the API and Application configured correctly (for use with the password grant)?
 * Make Kong create an access/refresh token

+The same as for the implicit grant applies: If you do not specify an `auth_server`, the Kong Adapter will **not** check whether the API is actually configured to use a specific authorization server, and will allow token creation using **any authorization server**.

 #### `wicked.oauth2RefreshAccessToken(tokenInfo, callback)`